docapi/gatsby-plugin-cockpit2/README.md

 # gatsby-plugin-cockpit

+This a slightly adapted version of the original plugin.
+It works with Gatsby 2 AND Cockpit 2.
+(Please deinstall other variants of this plugin first)

 This source plugin pulls [Cockpit Headless CMS](https://getcockpit.com) data to a[GatsbyJS](https://www.gatsbyjs.org), a static site generator for React.

 ## Resources